-After a review of documents coupled with my observations, I found the facility continues to be in need of proper maintenance along with maintenance and skilled trades personnel to keep the building in good operational order, as I have discussed in each report.
-Further, the facility is in need of a major cleaning and is again falling into great disrepair (see exhibits A-1 to A-8: note A-8 shows two residents in a stall together) also see previous report.
+After a review of documents coupled with my observations, I found the facility continues to be in need of proper maintenance along with maintenance and skilled tradesmen to keep the building in good operational order, as I have discussed in each report.
+Further, the facility is in need of a major cleaning and is again falling into great disrepair (see Exhibits A-1 to A-4) also see previous report.
 See provision 11.6.